bramses/built-on-stream/_Projects/Base Ten Base Twotorial/One Dude's Hobby is Eight Billion People's Treasure.md

 ---

-- Fu Xi wrote the I Ching, saying reality was entirely made up of fulgurations of Yin and Yang, and that all of reality is held within the 64 hexagrams
+- Fu Xi wrote the **I Ching**, saying reality was entirely made up of fulgurations of Yin and Yang, and that all of reality is held within the 64 hexagrams
-+ Thousands of years later, Leibniz read the I Ching after inventing calculus and converted binary from a religious, philosophical concept into a mathematical one
++ Thousands of years later, **Leibniz** read the I Ching after inventing calculus and converted binary from a religious, philosophical concept into a mathematical one
-+ Hundreds of years later, Boole used binary to formulate a new branch of mathematics
++ Hundreds of years later, **Boole** used binary to formulate a new branch of mathematics
-+ A hundred years after that Shannon turned boolean logic into real life electrical signals and an extremely fast form of communicating
++ A hundred years after that **Shannon** turned boolean logic into real life electrical signals and an extremely fast form of communicating

 ---